JustinInCoding/HIITFit/README.md

 - @Binding declares a dependency on a @State property owned by another view. @EnvironmentObject declares a dependency on some shared data, such as a reference type that conforms to ObservableObject.
 - Use an ObservableObject as an @EnvironmentObject to let subviews access data without having to pass parameters.

+- Optionals are properties that can contain nil.
+Optionals make your code more secure, as the compiler won’t allow you to assign nil to non-optional properties.
+You can use guard let to unwrap an optional or exit the current method if the optional contains nil.
+- Don’t force-unwrap optionals by marking them with an !.
+It is tempting to use an ! when assigning optionals to a new property because you think the property will never contain nil.
+Instead, try and keep your code safe by assigning a fall-back value with the nil coalescing operator ??.
+- Use breakpoints to halt execution and step through code to confirm that it’s working correctly and that variables contain the values you expect.
+- Use throw to throw errors in methods marked by throws.
+- If you need to handle errors, call methods marked by throws with do { try ... } catch { ... }. catch will only be performed if the try fails.
+If you don’t need to handle errors, you can call the method with let result = try? method(). result will contain nil if there is an error.
+- Use @StateObject to hold your data store.
+Your app will only initialize a state object once.
+- Closures are chunks of code that you can pass around just as you would any other object.
+You can assign them to variables or provide them as parameters to methods.
+Array has a number of methods requiring closures to transform its elements into a new array.
+- PropertyListSerialization is just one way of saving data to disk.
+You could also use JSON, or Core Data, which manages objects and their persistence.

 ## Acknowledgements
 Thanks for the kodeco's team providing such a great book
 - Original Repository of Kodeco [_here_](https://github.com/kodecocodes/suia-materials/tree/editions/2.0).